telefonicaid/fiware-skuld/README.rst

 requires the admin credential.

 *phase1: phase1_resetpasswords.py.
 This scripts has as input the file users_list.txt.
-It set a new random password for each user and generate the file users_credentials.txt with the user, password and tenant for each user.
-This script also requires the admin credential
+It sets a new random password for each user and generates the file users_credentials.txt with the user, password and tenant for each user.
+This script also requires the admin credential.

 *phase2: phase2_stopvms.py.
 This scripts does not delete anything, yet.
-It stops the VMs of the users and make private their shared images.
+It stops the VMs of the users and makes private their shared images.
 The idea is to grant a grace period to users to detect that their resources are not available before they are beyond redemption.
 This script does not require the admin account, because it applies the user' credential from users_credentials.txt.